 This is all about time.

-As mentioned last week, large commercial law firms are very resilient in a crisis as changes to the economic environment generate new work.
+As mentioned last week in a Elon Musk Bitcoin review, large commercial law firms are very resilient in a crisis as changes to the economic environment generate new work.
 Deal lawyers become restructuring lawyers, finance experts get involved in emergency funding to keep corporates afloat, employment lawyers are now suddenly in demand to help with all the changes to how staff are working.
 And big disputes, even if you can’t go to court, will tick over as there’s always plenty to do in terms of case preparation.

 But, M&A deals, aside from those driven by the crisis or so large they’ll only take place next year, may be stopped.
 IPOs?
 Not likely.
 Business expansion for most is on ice for now as well.